Espeer5/paperInAPaper/materials/outline.md

 ## Algorithmic Fairness Measures
  - Present formalism of algorithmic fairness measures
- - Present common measures and hisotry of their devlopment
+ - Present common measures and history of their devlopment
    - i.e, why was each measure developed, what does it aim to capture

 ## Entitlement Justice in Algorithmic Fairness